XVI. Deposing the Truck Driver & Safety Director

 You should send a notice for deposition for certain areas of inquiry from a corporate representative of the trucking company.
 These areas of inquiry should reflect the specific issues in your case but should always include (1) safe driving practices and procedures; (2) policies and procedures concerning safe driving practices; (3) compliance with state and federal regulations; (4) investigation into the accident; and (5) documents produced by the trucking company.
 Normally, the safety director is designated as the corporate representative on these issues.

 The safety director deposition will consist of two general areas of questioning: (1) the rules applicable to the driver’s conduct and (2) red flags that were missed by the company in regards to the driver.
 Similar to the truck driver deposition, you must establish the rules for the driver’s conduct with the safety director.
 Not surprisingly, the safety director and the truck driver often have a different understanding of what rules are applicable.
 Since you have the specific testimony of the truck driver already on record, you can ask the safety director questions about whether the specific actions taken by the truck driver are dangerous or if they comply with the applicable rules.
-Many times the safety director will become your expert as he or she has to admit that what the truck driver did in a specific circumstance does not comply with the rules applicable to his conduct.
+Many times, the safety director will become your expert as he or she has to admit that what the truck driver did in a specific circumstance does not comply with the rules applicable to his conduct.

 You will also want to explore any red flags about the truck driver that were missed by the trucking company.
 The defense wants the case to be about what happened in the seconds before the collision where the truck driver was faced with an emergency situation and simply made an error in judgment.
 From the plaintiff’s side, you want to show that the errors were made by the trucking company days, weeks or months before the collision when they missed the red flags that could have prevented this accident from ever occurring.
 The real cause of the accident is the trucking company’s failure to keep a watchful eye over its drivers and to look for red flags related to the driver’s history and qualifications, his pattern of driving over hours of service, drug or alcohol use, driver distractions or other dangerous conduct.